cosmos72/schemesh/doc/shell/wildcard.md

 * `*` matches zero or more arbitrary characters excluding `/`
 * `?` matches a single arbitrary character excluding `/`
 * `[...]` matches a single character among the listed ones.
-  It also allows ranges, as for example `c-h` or `"fop-xbar"`, and `/` is not allowed among the listed characters.
+  It also allows ranges, as for example `c-h` or `fop-xbar`, and `/` is not allowed among the listed characters.
 * `[!...]` matches a single character **not** among the listed ones.
-  It also allows ranges, as for example `c-h` or `"fop-xbar"`, and `/` is not allowed among the listed characters (it is also never matched).
+  It also allows ranges, as for example `c-h` or `fop-xbar`, and `/` is not allowed among the listed characters (it is also never matched).

 Note that as in most other shells, file system entries whose name starts with `.` are treated specially: